oracle-devrel/kubernetes-mutating-admission-controller/MutatingAdmissionController/README.md

  `      doSubstitutions:` If true and if mappings are operational then the substitution engine will look for substitutions in the mappings specified (see below) of if there isn't a substitution in the mappings for a JSON string field in the incoming deployment.

- `      substitutionStart:` it present a string indicating the start of a substitution placeholder, defaults to `{{` if not set
+ `      substitutionStart:` it present a string indicating the start of a substitution placeholder, defaults to `...` if not set.
+You have to be carefull here to ensure that your chosen sequence won't; cause problems with earlier stages of kubernetes processing, for example using {} or [] will generally break the yaml to JSON conversion process done with in kubectl

- `      substitutionEnd:` it present a string indicating the end of a substitution placeholder, defaults to `}}` if not set Note that this can be the same character sequence as the substitutionStart of desired as the engine looks for the the end sequence after the start.
+ `      substitutionEnd:` it present a string indicating the end of a substitution placeholder, defaults to `...` if not set Note that this can be the same character sequence as the substitutionStart of desired as the engine looks for the the end sequence after the start.

 ### The mapping configuration